FlashHit/VU-PixelsMod/README.md

 - __init_modules_recon_weapons.lua
 - Here u can enable or disable the recon class weapons

-- __init_modules_support.lua
-- Here u can enable or disable the default support class weapons

 - __init_modules_support_LMG.lua
 - Here u can enable or disable all the LMG classes